npranav7619/CTF_Writeups/cotopaxi-guide/README.md

 ## Pre-Exploitatio Phase :

 ### Amplification sniffing :
-Detecting network traffic amplificaiton
+Detecting network traffic amplification
-Calculates amplification factor (sizeout / sizein -1) should be placed on router or use network tap to see all traffic to/from target
+Calculates amplification factor (size out / size in -1) should be placed on the router or use network tap to see all traffic to/from the target

 ### Protocol Fuzzing :
-Fuzzing impletementation of protocols checks service ping before and after sending payload in verbose mode displays payload and response packet.
+Fuzzing implementation of protocols checks service ping before and after sending the payload in verbose mode displays payload and response packet.

 ### Vulnerability testing :
 Identifying known vulnerabilities
 5 classes
-  information disclosure : unauthorized access to internal information crash (DoS) : leads to crash of server traffic amplification : responses larger than request memory leak : server wastes memory after processing the payload   so it requires manual confirmation remote code execution : currently only deteced as crash
+  information disclosure: unauthorized access to internal information crash (DoS) : leads to crash of the server traffic amplification: responses larger than the request memory leak: server wastes memory after processing the payload   so it requires manual confirmation remote code execution: currently only detected as crash

 ### Installation